First up, who are Ecksand?

 Diamonds that score higher in their grading report are generally more expensive – an F colour diamond will be pricier than an H colour, if everything else is the same.

-It’s important therefore that diamond grading levels can be trusted – you don’t want to pay more for an F colour diamond if it is actually an H. This is why independent diamond testing labs are important.
+This is why independent diamond testing labs are important.
 An independent testing lab doesn’t have any incentive to say that a diamond is higher quality than it is, as they don’t make any more money if they do.

 In fact, if they bump up diamond quality grades, it may mean people trust them less, which might mean they make less money.

-Retailers DO have an incentive to increase diamond quality scores, as it will mean that they can sell a diamond for a higher price.
-For this reason, I recommend that you always look for a diamond which has been graded by an independent authority – my usually recommendation is the GIA because they have the strictest standards, so you will be sure that you are getting the quality that you are paying for.
-The diamonds that Ecksand quoted on have been graded by GIA, which is excellent:
+For this reason, I recommend that you always look for a diamond which has been graded by an independent authority – my usual recommendation is the GIA for natural diamonds and IGI for lab-grown because they have the strictest standards, so you will be sure that you are getting the quality that you are paying for.

 Ecksand service